HazmatG/MyWall/README.md

 # MyWall
-MyWall is a perfect alternative for blog app
+MyWall is a perfect alternative for any blog app.
+Create and Store your blogs with =MyWall=.
+Created with Flutter/Dart and Firebase

 # Tech Used
 ## Frontend